Vampire bat rabies in Latin America

 Tracking the transmission of a zoonotic virus

-Glasgow scientists are conducting world-leading research on vampire bat rabies in Latin America to find out how the virus travels across the continent and further our understanding of virus cross-species transmission in general.
+Glasgow scientists are conducting world-leading research on vampire bat rabies in Latin America.
+They are trying to find out how the virus travels across the continent, and further our understanding of virus cross-species transmission in general.

 The work is led by Dr Daniel Streicker, an infectious disease ecologist from the Institute of Biodiversity, Animal Health & Comparative Medicine and MRC-University of Glasgow Centre for Virus Research.

 The Streicker Group looks at the way pathogens are transmitted between species, with the aim of better understanding the ecological and evolutionary factors that will allow us to prevent disease in the future.
 Their findings answer fundamental scientific questions as well having real-world implications for public health, agriculture and wildlife conservation.

 The group focus their work around bats, a significant species for both emerging and established zoonotic diseases.
 Much of their field work centres on Peru where there is a high frequency of contact between vampire bats and the humans and livestock they feed on.

 Vampire bats exist solely in Latin America, between northern Mexico and northern Chile.
 They are the main cause of human deaths from rabies in the region, spreading the virus through the bite they inflict on their victim in order to feed on their blood.